AliKhazaaleh/Design-Patterns/README.md

 # Design-Patterns

-This repository contains practical examples of various design patterns implemented in PHP.
-The project is organized into three main categories of design patterns: Creational, Structural, and Behavioral.
+This repository contains practical examples of various design patterns implemented in PHP, featuring a modern and clean user interface.
+The project demonstrates the implementation of different design patterns organized into three main categories.

 ## Project Structure